kos-lang/kos/doc/design.md

 -------

-All modules must be imported explicitly for their global variables and functions to be accessible, including the `lang` module, which conceptually contains "built-in" functionality.
+All modules must be imported explicitly for their global variables and functions to be accessible, including the `base` module, which conceptually contains "built-in" functionality.
 This way the global scope is not polluted with unnecessary and potentially unwanted variables.